gorillalogic/automate-rubies/docs/README.md

 ### Webdriver
 `Webdriver` is a framework that allows to simulate human interaction with a browser, using a couple of lines of code, you can open a webpage, write a query and hit the search button.

-Webdriver is mature, has evolved well with time, and it has support for a **dozen of different programming languages** and all of the **major browsers** out there, of course, ruby is included.
+Webdriver is mature, has evolved well with time, and it has support for a **dozen of different programming languages** and all of the **major browsers** out there, of course, Ruby is included.

 After we have the Gemfile updated, we run the following command: